 They can range anywhere between $10,000 to $20,000.
 This is why you must understand the benefit it will give you before you opt for such an expensive course.

 This is why the path of choosing a JC or being a private candidate is a tough one.
 There is no guarantee that you will pass the exam just because you have enrolled in a JC.
 Many students from such institutions fail every year too.
+If you are still considering to retake the A level exams, read this article for more options before taking the plunge.

 However, as a private candidate, you will have to work much harder when it comes to acing your exams.
 In the end, it is all about being determined, focused, and giving your all.